South Dakota's legislature threatens transgender youth

 "Just last week, a study came out documenting that the provision of this very care reduces suicidality in transgender young people," Strangio said before the vote, speaking on the Democracy Now! news hour.
 "Now we have lawmakers disregarding science, disregarding the urgent needs of the trans community, and saying, 'We do not care that you might die.
 We are going to make your healthcare, and indeed your life, a crime.'"

-If the South Dakota Senate passes the anti-trans bill passes, pressure will mount on Republican Governor Kristi Noem to veto it, to avoid a costly court challenge and the potential of a financially devastating boycott of her state.
+If the South Dakota senate passes the anti-trans bill passes, pressure will mount on Republican Governor Kristi Noem to veto it, to avoid a costly court challenge and the potential of a financially devastating boycott of her state.

-"The fact that 'Disclosure' is premiering while HB1057 is being debated is, for me, a reason to feel hope even in these despairing moments," Chase Strangio tweeted on Monday.
+"The fact that Disclosure is premiering while HB1057 is being debated is, for me, a reason to feel hope even in these despairing moments," Chase Strangio tweeted on Monday.
 "We will keep claiming our right to tell our own stories and control our own bodies."

 Amy Goodman is the host of Democracy Now!, a daily international TV/radio news hour airing on more than 1,300 stations.
 She is the co-author, with Denis Moynihan, of The Silenced Majority, a New York Times bestseller.
 This column originally appeared on Democracy Now!